Technical Report : ContikiMAC vs X-MAC performance analysis: Realistic topologies - RPL routing

-The energy consumption depends on the nodes activity.
-We assume negligible energy is consumed during sleeping state while energy is consumed during listening (\textit{LISTEN}), transmitting (\textit{TX}) or receiving (\textit{RX}) states.
+The energy consumption depends on the time spent by the MCU and radio in their different states.
+We assume that negligible energy is consumed when the node sleeps while most energy is consumed during listening (\textit{LISTEN}), transmitting (\textit{TX}) or receiving (\textit{RX}) states.
 For this reason, we only focus on the latter states.
-The \textit{LISTEN} state corresponds to a node with its radio transceiver turned on but idle, waiting for an incoming transmission; the \textit{TX} state to a node that is actually transmitting a frame (strobe or data) while the \textit{RX} state corresponds to a node actually busy receiving packets.

-Table~\ref{tab:energy} details shows the average fraction of time spent by nodes in each of these 3 states.
+Table~\ref{tab:energy} details the average fraction of time spent by nodes in each of these 3 states.
 We observe that the fraction of time spent in \textit{LISTEN} state by \implem{X-MAC} (7.21 \%) is significantly higher than with \implem{ContikiMAC} (1.38\%).
 This was expected given that the fast sleep optimization of \implem{ContikiMAC} shortens the wake-up period and allows nodes to reduce their active period to the minimum.
 Regardless of which variant of X-MAC is used, the difference with the \textit{LISTEN} time of \implem{ContikiMAC} remains considerable even if we can observe a slight enhancement when the phaselock and collision avoidance mechanisms are introduced.

 Surprisingly, \implem{X-MAC} spends a similar fraction of time transmitting (\textit{TX} state) compared to \implem{ContikiMAC} despite requiring a higher number of retransmissions.
-This can be explained by the difference in sending procedures.
+This can be explained by the difference in their transmission procedures.
 For \implem{X-MAC}, the time wasted by a failed transmission attempt might have only been spent in sending short strobe frames, while for \implem{ContikiMAC} longer data frames have been sent.
 The average cost of a retransmission is more important for \implem{ContikiMAC} than for \implem{X-MAC}.

-Introducing the phaselock mechanism and a CCA-based collision avoidance mechanism allows \implem{X-MAC-CP} to spend half as much time transmitting than \implem{X-MAC}.
-However, the most advanced X-MAC variant cannot compete with \implem{ContikiMAC} for what concerns the total fraction of time spent in in an active state.
+The introduction of a phaselock mechanism and a CCA-based collision avoidance mechanism in \implem{X-MAC} allows to reduce the energy consumption.
+In particular, the\implem{X-MAC-CP} variant spends half as much time transmitting than \implem{X-MAC}.
+However, the most advanced X-MAC variant cannot compete with \implem{ContikiMAC} for what concerns the total fraction of time spent in an active state.

-Finally, looking at the RX column, the fact that \implem{X-MAC} is more sensitive to overhearing cases increases the time spent in receiving mode compared to ContikiMAC where a node can reduce its wake-up period.
+Finally, looking at the RX column, the fact that \implem{X-MAC}, by the use of a prescribed active period, is more sensitive to overhearing increases the time spent in receiving mode compared to ContikiMAC where a node can reduce its wake-up period.